iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Convex Conjugation.md

 **Corollary: Convex Conjugate is Convex**

-Using the fact that the support function of any set is closed and convex (which is proved in: [[Support Function.md]]) and the above representation of conjugate function via the support function, we know that the conjugate funciton is also closed and convex.
+Using the fact that the support function of any set is closed and convex (which is proved in: [[Support Function]]) and the above representation of conjugate function via the support function, we know that the conjugate funciton is also closed and convex.

 **Remarks**